Shea Ki

 About The Author

-Shea Ki is the creator of the Upgrade My Interview™ method and resources that help you gain the calm, clarity, and confidence needed to boost your career momentum.
+Shea Ki is the creator of the Upgrade My Interview™ method and other resources that help you gain the calm, clarity, and confidence needed to boost your career momentum.
 Her holistic approach and practical guidance have been featured in several publications and she is often included on lists of professionals to follow for career success and inspiration on social media.

 Comments are closed.